BillyDM/awesome-audio-dsp/README.md

   - His videos on [`Euler's Formula`] and the [`Fourier Transform`] are particularly excellent.
 - [`Paul's Online Math Notes`] - Excellent resources written and used by a professor at Lamar University.
 - [`Paul's Cheat Sheets`] - Cheat sheets for many common identities and formulas in algebra, trig, calculus, and laplace transformations.
 Because who can remeber all this stuff?
+- [`katjaas`] - Neat visual explanations of DSP mathematics and techniques.
 - This video on the [`Laplace Transform`] by Zach Star.
 - [`Khan Academy`] - Free college-level courses.